rashevskyv/dbi/README_ENG.md

 * **VersionsURL** - accept a direct link to a file on a remote server, or to a file on a memory card.
 Examples: `https://raw.githubusercontent.com/blawar/titledb/master/versions.txt` или `sdmc:/versions.txt`
 * **ROSaveFS** - browse saves FS in Read-only mode
 * **ShowUpdateFromHere** - show "Update all items from here..." in context menu of file browsers
+* **ShowCacheWarmingIndicator** - show a notification about caching information about installed programs

 ### MainMenu
 **Visibility of main menu options** - customize which options will appear in DBI's main menu: **true** - display in main menu, **false** - hide from main menu.